mxpierced/mxpierced/README.md

 **c+h always**, just ask b4hand if im with my friend

-interaction is okay, im usually in party chat or off tab. whisper me for quicker replies
+interaction is okay, im usually in party chat or off tab. whisper for quicker replies

 i am *fictionkin*. pest is my #1 permashift. assume most skins are my kintypes or ocs.